iptv-epg/api-docs/docs/channels.md

 # Countries and channels

-The `/channels` endpoint provides access to the list of all countries and channels available on IPTV-EPG.com.
+The `/channels` endpoint provides access to the list of all countries and channels available on epg.best.
 This request does not require any authentication.

 ## List countries